mrkkrp/dot-emacs/README.md

 Ctrl</kbd> (navigation commands and a few others), but there are not so many of them.

-If you ask yourself if I have RSI or some kind disability, I have to say that if you care about your health, you don't need to wait until you have RSI to optimize your interaction with computer.

-## Dvorak Layout
+## Dvorak layout

-I recently switched to the Dvorak layout and it's fantastic.
-Typing is a lot more comfortable now.
+I use the Dvorak layout to type English and it's fantastic.
+Typing is a lot more comfortable and efficient.
 I've created the [`fix-input`](https://github.com/mrkkrp/fix-input) package to preserve my ability to type Russian in Emacs when Dvorak is my layout in OS level.
 Nice!

-## Modal Editing
+## Modal editing

-Currently I'm using [`modalka-mode`](https://github.com/mrkkrp/modalka) that allows to edit text in modal fashion.
+Currently I'm using the [`modalka-mode`](https://github.com/mrkkrp/modalka) that allows to edit text in modal fashion.
 Modal editing is fundamentally better for health and more efficient in general.
 Initially I considered learning `evil` to edit “vi-style”, but I estimated resulting effect not superior to editing with familiar Emacs key bindings.

 See my key translation map in `mk/mk-global.el` file.